-With prototypes approved our job is sometimes completed and we will provide all schematics in Altium format along with PCB artwork, a full BOM as well as any other documentation and IP.
+With prototypes approved we will then provide you with a production quotation along with all schematics in Altium format, PCB artwork, a full BOM, all documentation and IP.
 A post project review is undertaken to analyse project performance in line with our ISO9001 quality system – the client is invited in to review and discuss our findings.

-The production stage has many prerequisites vital to the on-going success of the project.
+The manufacturing stage has many prerequisites vital to the on-going success of the project.
 These often includes management of software versions, assembly quality, system testing and component obsolescence.
-We can manage this entire process allowing the client to use their valuable resource on the competencies they are specialised in.
+We will manage this entire process allowing the client to use their valuable resource on the competencies they are specialised in.